crate/crate-howtos/docs/admin/full-restart-upgrade.rst

 The preferred way to upgrade a running CrateDB cluster is via the :ref:`rolling_upgrade` method.
-But this is not always an option (for example, when you are upgrading from one feature version to the next).
+But this is not always an option (for example, when you are upgrading from one feature version to the next and minor versions difference is greater than 1).

 When a :ref:`rolling_upgrade` is not possible, a full restart upgrade must be done if you want to update CrateDB.